 We had the wood milled in November, so it’s been a few months and we have several more to go.
 As for the grass, it’s nice and healthy!
 Phew!

-Bruce recommended we purchase a moisture meter to know when the lumber is dry enough (25%?
+Bruce recommended we purchase a moisture meter to know when our own lumber is dry enough (25%?
 30%?
 I can’t recall) and then have it kiln dried to get the moisture level down even further before we turn it into a final project.
 As for how long that might be, I’ve heard a common rule of thumb for air-drying wood is one year per one inch of thickness, but that is a really rough starting point (we also live in a high humidity area).
 We’re obviously still months away from that!